equinor/ops-actions/docs/workflows/python-release.md

 ### (*Optional*) `environment`

 The name of the GitHub environment that this workflow should use for publishing.
+Defaults to `pypi`.